 If you still have to look at the keys while you type, Ratatype is for you: It eases you in with an introduction to touch typing, showing you where to put your fingers on the keyboard, and even giving you some advice on sitting posture.
 With all that digested, you can get started on the first of 15 lessons, each made up of multiple typing exercises.

 Ratatype is meant for students, and it shows—the interface is colorful and friendly, and the typing exercises are basic, focusing on getting you to hit the right keys rather than typing anything that makes any sense, at least to begin with.
 Your profile page makes it easy to see how far you’ve progressed and jump in and out of the exercises as you need to.

 The Typing Cat

 Few web apps can match the visual charm and exercise variety of The Typing Cat, which throws in a few games alongside the standard exercises to keep you interested.
-A keyboard stays on screen at all times, so you know where your fingers should be, and the tests are fun and intuitive.
+A keyboard stays on screen at all times, so you’ll know where your fingers should be, and the tests are fun and intuitive.
 Try the Typing Test first, to see how fast you already are.

 From there you can jump into a tiered series of courses and lessons that manage to be comprehensive without being daunting—you can see where you are at every stage.
-You can just launch in and start typing, but if you register a free account you can save your progress, and if you pay to be a Pro user that gives you access to the advanced lessons too.
+You can just launch in and start typing, but you can save your progress if you register for a free account, and if you pay a few dollars a month, you’ll have access to the advanced lessons too.

 The Typing Cat is available online for free, $4.50 a month, or $32 a year (registration optional).